la3lma/Chez/README.md

 possible to learn from other people's work (see some references below).
 That will obviously be useful too.

-One change that will need to be implemented very soon, and could be done using the existing chess machinery as a mock for future games, is to set up tournaments with players.
-The players will have state represented as a set of neural networks, and a few identifying bits.
-Alphago apparently trains itself (find reference) by starting with two identical models, then playing a mutating version of itself against a static version.
-When the mutating version has a 55% win rate over the static version, the mutating version is cloned and becomes its own static version, and the cycle repeats.
-Something like that.

 The actual Q-learning, SARSA, position/move evaluation whatever algorithms that are plugged in, with whatever generic heuristics